datable-be/AI4C_ContentAnalysis/README.md

 If, however, the user uses this service, without supplying an API key, the internal service is called.

+#### blib-vqa-base

+Alternatively, one can use the [blip-vqa-base model](https://huggingface.co/Salesforce/blip-vqa-base), aka "BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation".
+Given an image, this method uses the pretrained model to identify the main subject in the image and retrieves its corresponding Wikidata URI, if available.
+The script also maintains a JSON database to store previously retrieved Wikidata URIs for concepts, reducing the need for redundant API calls.

+Note that, other than the internal and Google Vision object detection, this method is not able to locate the detected objects on the image with specific coordinates.

 ### Color

 #### Internal

 The builtin-color analysis uses the Python [extcolors](https://pypi.org/project/extcolors/) library to extract colors, pixels and percentages from an image.
 If the request sets `foreground_detection` to true, the algorithm will either try to autodetermine the object (with `xywh=percent:0,0,100,100`) or crop to the specified region.
 In case of autodetection of the object, the model will also extract the foreground colors of the image, in case of user-specified cropping it makes more sense to just detect all colors in the supplied region.

-#### HuggingFace
+#### blib-vqa-base

-Alternatively, one can use the [HuggingFace blip-vqa-base model](https://huggingface.co/Salesforce/blip-vqa-base), aka "BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation".
+Alternatively, one can use the [blip-vqa-base model](https://huggingface.co/Salesforce/blip-vqa-base), aka "BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation".
 This performs two steps.
 It first determines the main foreground images (hence setting `foreground_detection` to true is only useful if you want to crop to a user-specified region).
 Next, it determines the colors in the image.

 ### Using local images